 How to bathe your dog

 Step 1: Tangled hair can become matted if you bathe your dog before brushing them out.
 To eliminate knots, grasp the tangle above the skin and work the hairs apart, then comb out.
 Take extreme care with scissors, and if the mat is very close to the skin it’s best to get a groomer to clip it out.
-Also trim the fur between his toes.
+Also, trim the fur between his toes.
 You may think it’s best to shave your dog in the summer, but there are no scientific studies to confirm or reject this idea.

 Step 3: Check all those delicate private places where dirt and bacteria can hide.
 Use damp cotton wool to clean the crevices and wipe them dry.
-Remember: darkly-stained skin, greasiness or a discharge is not normal — so tell your vet if you see any of these signs.
+Remember, darkly-stained skin, greasiness or a discharge is not normal, so talk to your vet if you see any of these signs.

 Step 5: Check inside the ears – it’s important to monitor and keep your pet’s ears healthy.
-If any smell, wax, redness, or discharge is not normal and requires veterinary attention.
-To clean ears, use a product designed for this purpose, and once you’re done, plug his ears with cotton wool.
+If any smell, wax, redness or discharge is present, your pet requires veterinary attention.
+To clean, use a product designed for this purpose only.
+Once you’re done, carefully plug his ears with cotton wool.

-- Prefill the tub well below the pet’s elbows, and place a non-slip mat or towel at the bottom.
+Step 6: Prefill the tub well below the pet’s elbows, and place a non-slip mat or towel at the bottom.
 Use warm water, never hot – shampooing a pet is like bathing a newborn baby.
 If you’re still worried about your pet slipping on the bathroom tile, you may want to consider bathing outside, just be sure your pet is leashed and unable to bolt away.

-Step 7: Lower your pet into the water, speaking softly, and wet the coat down to the skin.
+Step 7: Lower your pet into the water, speaking softly to them and wet the coat down to the skin.
 Place a coin-sized amount of shampoo in your palm, spread it from head to tail and lather well.
-Use your fingertips to massage your pet deeply.
+Use your fingertips to massage your pet.

-- Rinse until the water runs clear, using a jug or pitcher, to avoid leaving irritant soap suds on his skin.
-Use your hands to squeegee the excess water from his coat, lift your pet out of the tub and towel dry.
+Step 8: Rinse until the water runs clear, using a jug or pitcher to avoid leaving irritant soap suds on the skin.
+Use your hands to squeegee the excess water from the coat, lift your pet out of the tub and towel dry.

 Drying your soggy doggy

 If a home spa isn’t for you, ask your vet or a trusted friend for a recommendation for a groomer.
 Visit the groomer to check that the facilities are clean and ask how they cope with stressed animals.
-Perhaps introduce your pet and see if they have a rapport — after all, animals are an excellent judge of character!
+Perhaps introduce your pet and see if they have a rapport.